 With the opening of the new waterfront, Vancouver, WA has become a destination of its own- out of the shadow of the larger city across the Columbia River.
 The waterfront and downtown areas draw folks down to wine, dine, and wander amongst the miles of walking trails.

-These restaurants in Vancouver, WA are five of my favorites.
+These Vancouver WA restaurants are five of my favorites.
 There is a selection of flavors, something for most everyone’s taste buds.
-Try them out for breakfast, lunch or dinner!
+Try them out for breakfast, lunch, or dinner!
 I’m sure you will agree.

 777 Waterfront Way, Suite 101 // 360- 718-7701

 One of the most recent additions to the Vancouver Waterfront and already a favorite amongst locals, WildFin offers sustainable seafood from the waters of the Pacific Northwest and Alaska as well as choices of steaks, chicken, burgers, and sandwiches.